 Notes

-- Weighing the ingredients is the best and most accurate way to make a great loaf.
+- Weighing the ingredients is the best way to make a great sourdough loaf.
 It ensures the ratio of flour to water to starter is correct for the ideal ferment.
 Of course, you can still make this recipe without a scale, but if you have one, I highly encourage you to use it.
 Plus, there are no measuring cups to clean!